 Get Counseling Services

-Welcome Back from the Howard University Counseling Service
+Welcome from the Howard University Counseling Service

 The University Counseling Service (UCS) is a campus resource to support your mental health.

 At UCS, we direct students to services depending upon their needs, availability and, local and state guidelines on teletherapy and the best standard of care.
-UCS services include one-on-one sessions with a counselor, group therapy sessions, workshops and medication management.
+UCS services include one-on-one sessions with a counselor, group therapy sessions, workshops and referrals for medication management.
 In some cases, UCS may refer students to providers and resources in the UCS referral network.

 Appointments are scheduled by calling our main line at 202-806-6870 weekdays from 8am to 5pm est. During this initial call, an administrator will ask a few questions before setting up your intake appointment.